Sporting KC denies Vancouver's upset bid, advances on PKs

 Hasal seemed worthy of starting consideration after his performance against Kansas City.
 He turned away efforts from Graham Zusi, Roger Espinoza and Johnny Russell in the first half.
 Hasal stayed strong into the second half, again stopping great scoring chances by Zusi and Pulido early in the half.

+“Thomas needs to stay in his bubble, keep focused, keep working," Vancouver coach Marc Dos Santos said.
+"It’s the only way he's going to become better and better.
+But he's showed great signs in the last 180 minutes."

-Melia had a mostly relaxed night until the shootout, though he came up with a big stop late in the second half denying Adnan's free kick from 30 yards.
+Melia had a mostly relaxed night until the shootout, although he came up with a big stop late in the second half denying Adnan’s free kick from 30 yards.